-If you’ve got kiddos that go to school, you’re probably no stranger to the overlap of back-to-school with the start of cold and flu season.
+If you’ve got kiddos that go to school, you’re probably no stranger to the overlap of back-to-school with the start of the seasonal immune gauntlet.
 Knowing how to strengthen your immune system quickly can relieve some of this pressure.

 Preparing for back-to-school should include more than just office supplies and new shoes.
 We’ve got some pretty compelling reasons to add Acute Immune Boost to your shopping list this fall.

 What is Acute Immune Boost?